ASH-ashim/ASH-ashim/README.md

 # 👋 Hi, I’m Ashim Bhattarai

 A creative **Full-Stack Developer**, **WordPress Developer**, and **DevOps enthusiast** who loves building clean, functional, and scalable digital products.
-I also enjoy **video editing** as a hobby and for social media content creation.
+I also work with **blockchain technologies** and **mobile app development** to create modern, real-world solutions.

-I focus on writing **simple, readable code**, delivering smooth user experiences, and continuously learning modern technologies to grow as a developer and creator.
+I focus on writing **simple, readable code**, delivering smooth user experiences, and continuously learning modern technologies to grow as a developer.
 I focus on writing **simple, readable code** and creating products that actually solve problems.

 ---